bushrafawaz/Lettuce-Growth-Days-Analysis/README.md

 ### 7. Recommendations

-The final analysis will provide practical recommendations based on the observed data patterns.
+Practical recommendations were developed based on the analysis findings, with particular attention to pH levels and the relationships between environmental factors and Average Growth Days.

-## Planned Analysis Outputs
+## Analysis Outputs

-The Excel analysis will include:
+The Excel analysis includes:

 * Summary calculations
 * Pivot Tables